chikamichi/typometer/README.md

 ### Stack

-* Fix SystemJS-related hassle of declaring each and every file in jspm.config.js
 * Import CSS and assets using SystemJS?
 * Create a production build by transpiling server-side, etc.
 * Speed up dev feedback loop @see JSPM.